 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in GAAP, and expands disclosures about fair value measurements.
 SFAS 157 will be applied prospectively and will be effective for periods beginning after November 15, 2007.
-The Company is currently evaluating the effect, if any, of SFAS 157 on the Company's condensed consolidated financial statements.
+The Company is currently evaluating the effect, if any, of SFAS 157 and does not expect that the pronouncement will have a material impact on its condensed consolidated financial statements.